 Competitive CrossFit and Fitness Athletes

 Competitive CrossFit and fitness athletes can include the dumbbell pullover within training programs if they are looking to increase chest and back development.
-That said, a steady regimen of bench pressing, dips, rows, and pull/chin-ups will often suffice.
+That said, a steady regimen of bench pressing, dips, rows, and chin-ups will usually suffice.

-Below are two (2) primary sets, reps, and weight (intensity) recommendations for coaches and athletes to properly program the dumbbell pullover specific to their training goals.
-Note, that the below guidelines are simply here to offer coaches and athletes loose recommendations for programming.
+Below are three primary sets, reps, and weight (intensity) recommendations for coaches and athletes to program the dumbbell pullover specific to their training goals properly.
+Note that the below guidelines are here to offer coaches and athletes loose recommendations for programming.

 The dumbbell pullover is a great exercise for chest and back growth.
 It can be performed on either day, as both muscle groups are primary movers.

 It is suggested that lifters experiment with various repetition schemes and loading to determine which works best for their fiber types.
 Start by performing three to four sets of eight to 12 reps using full ranges of motion, deep stretches on the muscles, and focused muscle contractions.

 The dumbbell pullover can be a great way to build muscular endurance in the chest, back, and serratus muscles.
 Start by performing two to four sets of 15-20 reps with controlled repetitions and a slow tempo.
 Be sure to keep the shoulder blades stable during this movement, as fatigue can often cause poor set up and unnecessary stress on the shoulder and elbow joints if done incorrectly.

 Below are three dumbbell pullover variations to build chest and back strength and hypertrophy, and improve shoulder stability.